Lido DAO: Aragon Contract Secures Ethereum Liquid Staking Service

 You can follow along with what the Lido team continues to build on top of Aragon’s open source framework in the Lido DAO github.
 Learn more about Lido here.

-Govern your protocol with a custom DAO built on Aragon OSx
+Increase DAO security and govern your protocol with a custom DAO built on Aragon OSx

-Co-build with our experts: Our experienced team will work with you to create a bespoke solutionthat fits your needs.
+Co-build with our experts: Our experienced team will work with you to create a bespoke solution that fits your needs.
 Reach out.

 Discover the Aragon App, the no-code way to build your DAO.